-Kate Middleton Says Louis' First Words Were A Nod To 'Great British Bake Off'
+Prince Louis' First Words Suggest He's The World's Youngest 'Great British Bake Off' Fan

 One royal offspring appears to be a Great British Bake Off fan.
 Kate, Duchess of Cambridge revealed that one of Prince Louis’ first words was a nod to Mary Berry, the show’s revered former co-host.
 On Dec.
 16, Kate and husband Prince William, Duke of Cambridge will appear on Berry’s BBC special A Berry Royal Christmas.
 In the one-hour special that will follow the trio as they prepare a festive meal for charity staff, Kate told Berry that one of her youngest son’s first words was none other than “Mary” due to her collection of the baking expert’s cookbooks in their home.